mtonkal/rogerslab/README.md

             ],
 ```
 2. Add a folder that includes all the materials for the project
+* Create a folder in your local computer, add files to the folder, and then upload the folder to the assets on Github
 * Use the project ID for the folder name
 * Use the name below for file names
   * `teaser.png`: A teaser image is necessary for each project